|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Acidosis has many causes and therefore, several variants.
 For example, those suffering from ketosis (a common condition in diabetes) can get a buildup of excess acids in the body, a condition called ketoacidosis.
 Those whose lungs aren't working properly can have problems expelling carbon dioxide, which causes respiratory acidosis.
+Chronic alcohol abuse coupled with malnutrition or starvation leads to alcoholic ketoacidsosis.

 Exposure to certain chemicals, particularly by ingestion, may result in acidosis.
 Acidosis can cause a variety of symptoms, including headache, nausea, fatigue, and vomiting.
 The condition can be life-threatening if left untreated.
-If you suspect that exposure to a hazardous substance is causing symptoms such as these, see a physician immediately.

 See also: coma, electrolyte.